rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Linting, formatting, aesthetics are all very interesting cognitive load topics.
 Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).
 Similarly, syntax vs semantics, it seems syntax has a huge cognitive role even it we think about it as bikeshed.

-Habit formation and unlearning are a big very interesting topic.
+Habit formation and unlearning are a big and very interesting topic.

 Cognitive biases in the context of coding seem like very interesting topic too.
-In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before, "tried and tested"), _functional fixedness_ (we do not need another PL), _omission neglect_ (things we do not know are not important), _groupthink_ (we want to work with people who think like us), _bikesheding_ (possibly most of this post &#128578;).
+In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before, it has been tried and tested), _functional fixedness_ (we do not need another PL), _omission neglect_ (things we do not know are not important), _groupthink_ (we want to work with people who think like us), _bikesheding_ (possibly most of this post &#128578;).

-One topic I do plan to discuss (in future post) is a distinction between empirical and formal process in programming and how it impacts cognitive loads and acts as a divider.
+One topic I do plan to discuss (in the next post) is a distinction between empirical and formal process in programming and how it impacts cognitive loads and acts as a divider.

 Cognitive loads are related to stress, I intend to return to this topic in the future as well.